Namdang0901/Scan-Plan-Pro-HMI/README.md

 ros2 run ur16_control_ui ur16_control_ui //run the ur16 controller node for the scanning button function.

 NOTE: The Moveit.launch.py launch file is at the launch folder of ur16_control_ui.
-The Moveit.launch.py includes the launch file of the gazebo and Moveit 2 simulation, the add_collision_object node and the ur16_control_ui node.
+The Moveit.launch.py includes the launch file of the gazebo and Moveit 2 simulations, the add_collision_object node and the ur16_control_ui node. cd ur_ws ros2 launch ur16_control_ui Moveit.launch.py
 For real robot interaction, first run the ur_robot_driver, and run the URcap program on the teach pendant.
 Then launch the Moveit.launch.py.

 The 3D point marker coordiante is saved at the log folder of ros2_ws.